snystedt/snystedt/README.md

 🎼 Currently working professionally developing music software (C++, Python, SQL, AWS...) \
 🦀 Hyping the memory- and typesafe future of Rust \
 🖍️ Systems- and backend-engineer during the day, hobby front-ender by night \
+🧠 Neurodivergent (ADHD) with all its ups and downsides 🙃